Gov. Jay Inslee leads primary election results in race for Washington state governor, Loren Culp leads Republicans

 Culp, the police chief of Republic, a town of about 1,100 in Ferry County, ran a campaign vowing noncompliance with Inslee’s executive orders on mask-wearing and large gatherings, contending they were unconstitutional infringements on liberty.

-He celebrated the election results at an “Insubordinate Victory” rally on a Leavenworth meadow with four live bands playing to a crowd of supporters.

-Culp rose from anonymity to prominence among conservatives after publicly declaring he would not enforce Initiative 1639, the 2018 voter-approved initiative that placed new restrictions on gun-buying and storage.
+A first-time candidate, Culp rose from anonymity to prominence among conservatives after publicly declaring he would not enforce Initiative 1639, the 2018 voter-approved initiative that placed new restrictions on gun-buying and storage.

-His primary campaign, which raised more than $1.2 million, spent little on traditional advertising, relying instead on crowded rallies, 12,000 yard signs and an enthusiastic following on social media, where his live video streams consistently draw big audiences.
+His primary campaign, which raised more than $1.2 million on the strength of many small-dollar donations, spent little on traditional advertising, relying instead on crowded rallies with country music bands, 12,000 yard signs and an enthusiastic following on social media, where his live video streams consistently draw big audiences.

-Christopher Gergen, Culp’s campaign manager, projected confidence in an interview before the vote counts Tuesday, calling the primary a “two-tier” race, with Inslee and Culp at the top, and the others behind.

-He said Culp’s central message has been straightforward.
-“The core of what Loren has run on is constitutional government that lives within its means, that doesn’t spend a billion dollars a week, and respects citizens’ rights,” Gergen said.

 Eyman, the longtime anti-tax initiative sponsor, had started the primary race with widespread name recognition, but also came with high negatives among Democrats.
 Some prominent Republican leaders feared his presence at the top of the ticket with President Donald Trump would spell disaster for GOP candidates down the ballot.